-- 1. Is obscene to minors; - Is false and/or libelous; - 3.
-Is pervasively indecent or vulgar; - 4.
-Advertises any product or service not permitted to minors by law; - 5.
-Constitutes insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person's race, ethnic origin, or other protected group); - 6.
-Presents a clear and present likelihood that, either because of its content or the manner of distribution or display, it will cause a material and substantial disruption of school or school activities, a violation of school regulations, or the commission of an unlawful act: or - 7.
-Is otherwise prohibited by state or federal law.
-Distribution or display of written matter in any of the above categories is prohibited on school premises, on any property owned or controlled by the Board, or at any school-related event.
+- Is obscene to minors; - Is false and/or libelous; - Is pervasively indecent or vulgar; - Advertises any product or service not permitted to minors by law; - Constitutes insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person's race, ethnic origin, or other protected group); - Presents a clear and present likelihood that, either because of its content or the manner of distribution or display, it will cause a material and substantial disruption of school or school activities, a violation of school regulations, or the commission of an unlawful act; or - Is otherwise prohibited by state or federal law.
+Distribution or display of written matter in any of the above categories is prohibited on school premises, on any property owned or controlled by the Board, or at any schoolrelated event.

-8. Invitations for parties or events may not be passed out at school unless the entire homeroom class is being invited.
+Note: Invitations for parties or events may not be passed out at school unless the entire homeroom class is invited.